 - Academic Renewal can be applied for only once; failure to fulfill the specified requirements and succeed academically after obtaining renewal will result in permanent academic dismissal from the College.

 - If you return to Penn College via Academic Renewal, you will be given the opportunity to start your graduation GPA over, and you will be required to fulfill specified, non-negotiable requirements and demonstrate improved academic performance.

 - Your previous Penn College course work will not be removed from your transcript; it will remain as a record of your academic history.
 However, your academic transcript will be reviewed to carry forward credit and grades for required course work previously satisfied with a grade of C or higher, provided that the course work is less than 10 years old.

-Anyone wishing to return to the College after a four-year suspension will be required to submit the following to the Vice President for Academic Affairs & Provost:
+Anyone wishing to return to the College after a four-year suspension will be required to submit the following to the Dean of Academic Operations:

 - A letter outlining the issue that led to the student’s academic problems, including evidence that those factors have been successfully addressed,

 - A written account of the student’s academic and/or professional activities during the time away from Penn College,